robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 4. start looking for a new job.
 <br>
 Unfortunately, **A.** was not a company&hairsp;/&hairsp;boss but a country&hairsp;/&hairsp;president.
 Those who pushed forward the DEI agenda were a bunch of retarded felons whatever they are or imagine to be or whatever else they identify themselves with.

+---

+### Selection as counter-example

+In this article, I have included links to 8 videos.
+Some of them have been included to study and analyse the communication format and its evolution along the time.
+Some others have been included for what Kirk said.
+So the main question is: are these videos a **selection** or a **cherry-picking**?

+The difference might seem thin, but it is essential.
+Selection means collecting many and providing few that are conveying the most relevant information about all the most relevant topics.
+So, a **selection** for covering a large area with few meaningful carotages in order to have the overall picture.

+Moreover, a new video that contradicts (or it seems contradicting) something just assessed, is acquired as a precious piece of information to integrate among the others.
+It is like composing a puzzle by connections without the presentation of the final picture, to see it as-is in reality.

+Thus, in **selection** the context matters, the connections among ideas should match, and the aim is to provide a few nodes of a network that cover as much as possible all the informative space.
+It is hard and precious work because with 15 minutes of video everyone gets the essentials.

+By contrast **cherry-picking** is extracting "I have a dog like Hitler had, so **I am a nazi!**".
+Ignoring everything apart from a few words and delivering those as a self-standing citation: he said that, 100% real.
+He said that, but in a sarcastic tone as part of broader provocative debating talk.

 +